-- Interested students must use the template on the NIUA website to make their submission of project ideas. - No late entries shall be entertained. - All entries, in PDF format, should be sent by email to urvers@niua.org with the subject "Entry for thesis competition Season 2".
+- Interested students must use the template on the NIUA, NMCG website to make their submission of project ideas. - No late entries shall be entertained. - All entries, as per the given format, should be sent by email to urvers@niua.org in PDF format with the subject "Entry for thesis competition Season 3'.